General Contractor Markup: Everything You Need to Know

 Considering these average markup percentages, it’s essential to ask yourself: Are you charging enough to impact your profitability positively, or are you potentially being underpaid?

-Your pricing strategy significantly influences your construction financial management strategy and financial health.
+The truth I’ve learned through the years is that your pricing strategy significantly influences your construction financial management strategy and financial health.
 If your markup on labour or materials falls short of the industry averages, you might undervalue your services and undermine your profit potential.

 Table of Contents